Ivanka Trump Fashion Made In China – ‘Buy American’ Donald Trump In A Quandary? [Opinion]

 — April coleman (@aprilrcoleman) March 13, 2017

-The New York Daily News cited how Ivanka sat in on a White House business council meeting and two days later, after listening to her father discuss bringing jobs back from overseas to the U.S., 5,000 polyester blouses arrived from overseas.
+The New York Times cites how Ivanka sat in on a White House business council meeting and two days later, after listening to her father discuss bringing jobs back from overseas to the U.S., 5,000 polyester blouses arrived from overseas.
 This was part of Ivanka’s clothing inventory.
 Now that you’ve got the picture of Ivanka Trump importing her wares from China, why would anyone put this back on Donald Trump?

 Ivanka is a 35-year-old business woman, who was doing business long before her father threw his hat into the ring for the presidential race.
 Her business tactics aren’t much different from the other clothing labels that also import their wares from China or another country that offers cheaper labor.